jasonfilippou/crypto_rec_service/README.md

 ### Database

 The code has been developed and tested on a Linux Mint 20.2 Uma machine with kernel version `5.15.0-79-generic` and Java 17.
 We employ a MySQL database for persistence (version `8.0.34-0ubuntu0.20.04.1` for Linux x86_64).
-The `application.properties` file of the application lets it create all the entities on the database, so minimal database legwork should be required.
+The code creates and populates all tables, so minimal database legwork is required.
 You just need to create the database `xm_crypto_db`, a user named `xmcryptouser` with the provided password and grant all privileges on `xm_crypto_db` to `xmcryptouser`.
 This is how we did it in our Linux machine (Windows users won't need this).
 Open up a shell and type:

 ```shell
 sudo mysql --password
 ```
-Input your `sudo` password, and this should open up the `mysql` prompt, where you should type:
+Input your `sudo` password, and this should open up the `mysql` prompt, where you should type (Windows users _will_ need this as well):
 ```mysql
 create database xm_crypto_db; -- Creates the new database
 create user 'xmcryptouser'@'%' identified by 'ThePassword882100##'; -- Same password we have in the application.properties